 Two great examples are Bill Gates and Warren Buffet.

 These stories of generosity are more common than you might think.
-There are wealthy, generous people who are changing the world for the better every day that you never hear about because negative stories about greed and corruption make for better headlines.
+There are wealthy, generous people who are changing the world for the better every day that you never hear about because negative stories about greed and corruption make better headlines.

 Time and Money Can Both Be Wasted